neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/08-Take-Home-Challenges.md

 Three multi-part exercises mixing subqueries, derived tables, and recursive CTEs.
 Includes open-ended prompts, detailed solutions, and trade-offs.

+**Beginner Tip:** These are the most advanced exercises in this module!
+Build complexity gradually—start with the simplest part of each challenge.
+CTEs let you name intermediate steps, making debugging easier.
+Test each CTE separately before combining them.
+Persistence pays off!

 ---

 ## Challenge 1: E-commerce Cohort Health — 45–55 min